graceaveris/30daysReact-28/README.md

 **Day Twenty Seven - 30 days of React challenge - Geography App using nested routes to display data from API**

-Playing aorund with MERN backends, writing one from scratch and researching all the elements involved so I understand exactly what goes on under the hood for future projects!
+Playing around with MERN backends, writing one from scratch and researching all the elements involved so I understand exactly what goes on under the hood for future projects!

 **Concepts Explored:**